jc411911/sql-challenge/README.md

 ## Employees Database Setup

-This README outlines the steps taken to create and set up the employees database using PostgreSQL, including the creation of an Entity-Relationship Diagram (ERD) and importing data from CSV files.
+This README outlines what was done to create and set up the employees database using PostgreSQL, including the creation of an Entity-Relationship Diagram (ERD) and importing data from CSV files.
 The employees database was created to analyze employee-related data within an organization.

 ## Database Design